-Measurement of ECL of trade receivables and contract assets
+Measurement of ECL of trade receivables

-The Group uses an allowance matrix to measure ECL for trade receivables and contract assets.
-The ECL rates are based on the Group's historical loss experience of the customers, for the last 3 years prior to the reporting date for various customer groups that are assessed by geographical locations, adjusted for forward looking factors specific to the debtors and the economic environment which could affect the ability of the debtors to settle the trade receivables and contract assets.
+The Group uses an allowance matrix to measure ECL for trade receivables.
+The ECL rates are based on the Group's historical loss experience of the customers, for the last 3 years prior to the reporting date for various customer groups that are assessed by geographical locations, adjusted for forward looking factors specific to the debtors and the economic environment which could affect the ability of the debtors to settle the trade receivables.
 In considering the impact of the economic environment on the ECL rates, the Group assesses, for example, the gross domestic production growth rates of the countries (i.e. Singapore, China, Malaysia, Vietnam) and the growth rates of the major industries in which its customers operate.
 The Group adjusts, as necessary, the allowance matrix at each reporting date.
 Such estimation of the ECL rates may not be representative of the actual default in the future.
-The expected loss allowance on the Group's trade receivables as at 31 March 2024 is \$\$1,354,000 (2023: \$\$6,450,000) (Note 41).
+The expected loss allowance on the Group's trade receivables as at 31 March 2023 is \$\$6,450,000 (2022: \$\$5,658,000) (Note 40).